Saibot393/LocknKey/README.md

 - Crit system: to change the way crits are calculated (supports Nat1/20 and Pf2e system)
 - Lockpick items: name or compendium id of the item used to pick locks
 - Mention lockpick item: to give additional information in the chat regarding the used item when picking a lock
-- Remove Lockpick on critical fail: to remove Lockpick item on critical failures
+- Remove Lockpick: to set if and under which conditions the used Lock pick item is removed
 - Jam lock on critical lockpick fail: to automatically set locks as jammed
 - Keys can't be used on jammed locks: to prevent matching keys from being used on jammed locks
 - Default Lock pick attempts to set with how many lock pick attempts a lock normally starts